Llewellyn500/CS4-Sem-1-Notes/📚 Courses/CSM 495 - Introduction To Software Engineering/Lecture_Notes/lecture 01.md

 -

 ## Detailed Notes
-- software engineering is the systematic aproach to the dev of software that takes into account the approach the requirement stage, development, testing and evolution stage.
+- software engineering is the systematic approach to the dev of software that takes into account the approach the requirement stage, development, testing and evolution stage.
 - computer program is writing some lines of instructions to complete a task
 #### process involved in dev of software
 - requirement gathering -> functional requirements and non functional requirements